urbanlab/interpretabble/README.md

 ---

 ### Running
+Launch prediction.command script.

-Launch the OpenFramework program then, click onto "Load model" and choose the accurate model (named final on computer)
+Launch the OpenFramework program then, click several times on the key 'o' of the keyboard to start the prediciton.

-Take care of opacity and thresold, for having a clear line of sight (no dark pixels on the drawing zone) and no auto-focusing all the time (change opacity for that)
+Place (X,Y) and resize (W,H) the drawing zone.
+Take care of opacity and thresold, for having a clear line of sight (no dark pixels on the drawing zone) and no auto-focusing all the time (change opacity for that).

 After you setted up all of the parameters, launch the translating server with this command, executed at the root of the project, using a terminal.